SWIRLS_

 Validate all .swirls files in the current workspace.
 The command parses each file, runs the validator, and reports parse errors, validator diagnostics, and unresolved references.

-Use swirls doctor as your primary troubleshooting tool when graphs are missing, when swirls graph list shows fewer graphs than you expect, or when you see validation errors in the editor.
+Use swirls doctor as your primary troubleshooting tool when workflows are missing, when swirls workflow list shows fewer workflows than you expect, or when you see validation errors in the editor.

 swirls doctor [path]